 In kindergarten, he was far behind the other children his age.
 He did not answer when asked a question and did not join in games.
 He continued to spend his time playing by himself, or chasing the other kids and striking them.

 When Yuya was six years old, his parents attended the What To Do About Your Brain-Injured Child Course.
 After the course they realized Yuya had convergence problems and that he was hypersensitive to sound.
 He often covered his ears in crowded places.
 He was overly sensitive to touch and would change his clothes anytime he came in from the rain, even though he was only a little damp.
-All of these are signs of autism in children.

 He had poor balance and ran awkwardly.
 He could not stand on one foot or hop like the other kids his age.
 He was not able to hold a pencil or crayon properly and could not eat with chopsticks.
 He was hyperactive, had shallow breathing, and had difficulty chewing.

-In one year, they saw significant improvements.
+One year after atteding the course, they saw significant improvements.
 For the first time he could express himself in full sentences.